 |

-30th: They played the Royal Festival Hall (and Tim
+- 30th: Royal Festival Hall (and Tim

 Buckley made a surprise guest appearance half way through the

-evening) - a memorable event altogether.
+- a memorable event altogether.

-31st: Royal Festival Hall.
+- 31st: Royal Festival Hall.
 Showcase gig for Hangman's

 Beautiful Daughter.